MohamedRadwan-DevOps/devops-step-by-step/source/mentoring-service/source/conditions.md

 **Conditions:**

-- a Mentorship program is exclusive only to the members who have previously enrolled in the course in any batch.
+- A Mentorship program is exclusive only to members who have previously enrolled in the course in any batch or if they are not they must pay joining fees.
-- The Cost of the annual subscription is $84 annually, which is $7/month.
+- The cost of the annual subscription is on the pricing page  [here.](../../service-prices.md)
-- Annual subscription is paid once a year at the beginning of the subscription.
+- At the beginning of each subscription year, annual subscriptions are paid.
-- Joining fees of the program is $320, to be paid once.
+- Joining fees for the program are paid once and the amount can be found on the pricing page  [here.](../../service-prices.md)
-- Course members are exempted from joining fees if they join immediately after the course (the grace period is only one week after the course). the annual membership will exempt the members from any price increase in the future.
+- Course members are exempted from joining fees if they join immediately after the course (the grace period is only one week after the course).
-- The Cost of one technical support ticket is $15, and 10 tickets can be purchased for $120 which is $12 per ticket, It has to be used in the same year of membership subscription
+- The annual membership will exempt members from any price increases in the future.
-- The Cost of the private session (one-to-one) is $25 per session.
+- For more details about the price you can find all information on the pricing page [here.](../../service-prices.md)